simonlmn/can-wifi-gateway-hardware/README.md

 Can be used for running https://github.com/simonlmn/can-wifi-gateway-stiebel-eltron.

+The (bare) PCBs can be directly ordered at https://aisler.net/simon-lehmann/can-wifi-gateway/can-wifi-gw-devboard.
+Of course, any other manufacturer can be used too.

 ## Notes on design choices

  * A separate Arduino Nano was used to interface with the CAN module to be able off-load some protocol handling from the ESP8266.
 While it could have been a better choice to upgrade to an ESP32 for more performance, this approach was a) what was available at the time and b) still seems to allow a more robust operation (the ESP8266 can be overloaded easily into unreliable operation).
  * Because the Arduino uses 5V and the ESP8266 3.3V the board makes use of specialized level shifting ICs.
 These may be over engineered, but they did  improve reliabililty compared to the prototype (where a resistor was used for level shifting).
+ * The buttons and switches are placed and labeled for allowing inital set-up, configuration and testing/debugging in the field and are implemented as such by the CAN/WiFi gateway for Stiebel Eltron heatpumps.
+Except for the reset button, they can of course be used for other purposes or not used at all in other applications.